New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} The following \Cref{Theorem-Main5} combines \Cref{Lemma-Diffeos_not_dense_in_C0} with auxiliary results of the activations in \(C_{\Lip}^{\mon}(\mathbb{R},\mathbb{R})\) to conclude that neural networks with Lipschitz continuous and monotone activations can't be uniform universal approximators of the continuous functions with a width less than or equal to the input dimension.
-For a detailed proof we refer to \Cref{Section-Proof_main5}. \end{justify}
+The following Theorem \ref{Theorem-Main5} combines Lemma \ref{Lemma-Diffeos_not_dense_in_C0} with auxiliary results concerning activations in \(C_{\mon}^{0}(\mathbb{R},\mathbb{R})\) to conclude that neural networks with continuous and monotone activations cannot be uniform universal approximators of continuous functions with width less than or equal to \(\max\{d_x,d_y\}\) if \(d_y\leq 2d_x\).